paragonie/paseto/docs/RFC/paseto.md

 Given a message `m`, key `k`, and optional footer `f` (which defaults to empty string):

-1. If `f` is not empty, verify that the value appended to the token matches `f`, using a constant-time string compare function.
-If it does not, throw an exception.
+1. If `f` is not empty, implementations **MAY** verify that the value appended to the token matches some expected string `f`, provided they do so using a constant-time string compare function.
 2. Verify that the message begins with `v1.local.`, otherwise throw an exception.
    This constant will be referred to as `h`.
 3. Decode the payload (`m` sans `h`, `f`, and the optional trailing period